SOCIETY FOR THE PROMOTION OF CHRISTIAN ETHNIC HOMELAND NATIONS

 Summarily stated, here are some of the leading principles of the Society:

-1. It has been the historical norm that nations have been organized along ethnic tribalist principles (Genesis 10), and this historical norm remains a prudent approach to political organization, so long as it is done consistent with Biblical principles.
-When each tribe has its own homeland nation, there is less likelihood of abusive and unjust treatment.
-Even when some are an ethnic minority in one nation, it is prudent that they have a homeland nation to which to flee if the majority tribe in their own nation becomes abusive.
+1. It has been the historical norm that nations have been organized along ethnic nationalist principles (Genesis 10), and this historical norm remains a prudent approach to political organization, so long as it is done consistent with Biblical principles.
+When each people has its own homeland nation, there is less likelihood of abusive and unjust treatment.
+Even when some are an ethnic minority in one nation, it is prudent that they have a homeland nation to which to flee if the majority people in their own nation becomes abusive.

-2. It is our eschatological destiny that nations will be Biblically Christian and politically organized along ethnic tribalist principles (Isaiah 19:21-25, Matthew 28:19-20, Revelation 21:24).
+2. It is our eschatological destiny that nations will be Biblically Christian and politically organized along ethnic nationalist principles (Isaiah 19:21-25, Matthew 28:19-20, Revelation 21:24).

-3. Biblical ethnic tribalist principles mean a political nation is dominated by a particular ethnic tribe, but it does not mean it is “racially/ethnically pure”, as is abundantly clear in the case with the ancient Israelites.
-It consisted of those who had Abraham, Isaac, and Jacob as their biological ancestors, but also had those of other ethnicities that wanted to assimilate into that people (eg, Ruth, Uriah).
+3. Biblical ethnic nationalist principles mean a political nation is dominated by a particular ethnic people, but it does not mean it is “racially/ethnically pure”, as is abundantly clear in the case with the ancient Israelites.
+It consisted of those who had Abraham, Isaac, and Jacob as their biological ancestors, but also had those of other ethnicities that wanted to assimilate into that people (eg, Rahab, Ruth, and Uriah).

-4. We believe it is the right of every ethnic tribal nation to enforce immigration laws which allow that tribe to remain the dominant tribe in their nation.
+4. We believe it is the right of every ethnic homeland nation to enforce immigration laws which allow that people to remain the dominant people in their homeland nation.

 5. We believe Christ’s visible church should be united around the world according to Presbyterian principles outlined in the original Westminster Standards, without respect to ethnicity.